era-23/epyrunner/README.md

 # Installation
 ## EPOCH Installation
 Prior to installing this package you must first have EPOCH installed.
-If you do not have it currently installed I have attached a handy guide here [[Installing_EPOCH]]
+If you do not have it currently installed I have attached a handy guide here at the [Installing_EPOCH.md](Installing_EPOCH.md) file.

 ## Virtual Environments
 Once this is installed please create a [virtual python environment](https://docs.python.org/3/library/venv.html) using the following steps.